mirtoto/media-byline-credits/README.txt

 3. Image Byline Options page in dashboard.

 == Changelog ==
+= 1.1.0 =
+* Added ability to force append byline to featured images (for themes without supporting such feature).
+It is option which can be enable/disable via new option "Featured image byline".

 = 1.0.1 =
 * Fixed for Gutenberg image block in WordPress >5.4.
 * Serious improvement of injecting credits for Gutengerg image blocks,